A fast direct solver for two-dimensional transmission problems of elastic waves: Statement of problems and boundary integral equations

 We define $\bm{T}^{(m)}$, $\bm{T}^{* (m)}$, and $\bm{W}^{(m)}$ similarly.
 Then, a combination of the single-layer potential operators and appropriate functions $v_1(x)$ and $v_2(x)$ expressed as

-is called to the single-layer potential (with respect to $\Omega_m$).
-We similarly refer to the same relations as the double-layer potential, the traction of single-layer potential, and the traction of the double-layer potential, respectively.
+is called the single-layer potential (with respect to $\Omega_m$).
+For the other three block operators, we similarly refer to the same relations as the double-layer potential, the traction of single-layer potential, and the traction of the double-layer potential, respectively.

 We now describe the boundary integral equations corresponding to the transmission problems \eqref{eq:navie}--\eqref{eq:raditation} for elastic waves.
-The PMCHWT formulation \cite{chew2001fast} is one of the most famous boundary integral equation formulations for transmission problems.
+The PMCHWT formulation \cite{POGGIO1973159, Chang1977surface} is one of the most famous boundary integral equation formulations for transmission problems.
 In the field of boundary element methods, there is a well-known issue that the existence of frequencies called fictitious eigenvalues \cite{CHEN1998529, misawa2017boundary} cause a loss of the uniqueness of the solution even when the original boundary value problem is uniquely solvable.
 It is important to employ boundary integral equations that prevent these fictitious eigenvalues from appearing at real frequencies.
 The PMCHWT formulation is a formulation of the boundary integral equations expressed as